dbeaver/cloudbeaver-deploy/AWS/ecs-fargate/README.md

       - Copy `variables.tf.example` to `variables.tf`
       - Open `variables.tf` file.
       - Specify `rds_db_version`, the default is `postgres:16.1`.
 Only PostgreSQL version can be specified.
-      - Set the credentials for database in `cloudbeaver-db-env`.
-By default it is `postgres`.
+      - You must set the database password in `cloudbeaver-db-env`.
+The password is empty by default and the service will not start without it.
 5. Configure the deployment in `variables.tf` file as follows:
    - Set your `aws_account_id`, you can get it by logging into your AWS console: